tetujin/AWAREFramework-iOS/AWAREFramework/Classes/Plugins/CalendarESMScheduler/README.md

 - **status_plugin_esm_scheduler**: (boolean) activate/deactivate plugin

 # Providers
-The data of this plugin is stored in the ESM's sensor database table.
+The data of this plugin is stored in the ESM"s sensor database table.
 To use this plugin, you **MUST** enable the ESM sensor for your study, otherwise no ESM will be triggered nor their data will be stored.